Automattic/wp-calypso/client/state/data-layer/http/README.md

 # Raw HTTP API Layer

-wpcom-http issues requests to WPCOM rest API, however sometimes you will want to issue a request to another API, maybe even on a 3rd party host.
+[`wpcom-http`](../wpcom-http) issues requests to the WordPress.com API.
+However sometimes you will want to issue a request to another API, maybe even on a third-party host.
+This raw HTTP layer will allow you to do just that.

-This raw http layer will allow you to do just that, it follows the same API as wpcom-http, the only difference from user's perspective is the action dispatched.
+It follows the same API than `wpcom-http`, the only difference from the user's perspective being the action dispatched.

-so, let's say you would like to do a POST request to https://api.example.com when action `GET_EXAMPLE_DATA` is dispatched, later continuing with `GET_EXAMPLE_DATA_COMPLETED` for the data or `GET_EXAMPLE_DATA_ERROR` for the error
+### Usage

-probably under `third-party/` with the following code:
+So, let's say you would like to do a `POST` request to https://api.example.com when the action `GET_EXAMPLE_DATA` is dispatched, later continuing with `GET_EXAMPLE_DATA_COMPLETED` for the data or `GET_EXAMPLE_DATA_ERROR` for the error.
+You'll be able to do that with the following code (that could be located under `third-party`):

 ```js
 import {